 Pillar 2.
-Reduce Stress & Irritation.
+Reduce Stress & Irritation (aka reduce inflammation).

 When we get close to the top of our threshold we start to feel symptoms.
 Maybe headaches, or fatigue, or constipation, or moodiness set in.
-When we overflow we get the diagnosis.
-Maybe it’s Allergy, Autism, ADHD, ODD, or Asthma.
-The symptoms that used to come and go, just don’t away at this point.
+Maybe it shows up in our nails or skin or sleep.

 Here are a few ways to start…

 - Reduce exposure to chemicals by switching up your cleaning products, your personal care products, reading food ingredients

-Pillar 4.
+Pillar 3.
 Support Digestion.